pasha-log/capstone1/README.md

 - 🌐[Carbon Print](https://carbonprint.herokuapp.com/)

 ## API Integration:
-This will be my first capstone project using a RESTful API called Carbon Interface:
+This is my first capstone project using a RESTful API called Carbon Interface:
 - 👣[Carbon Interface](https://docs.carboninterface.com/)

-This simple application will utilize this API and provide a friendly UI to calculate a client's carbon footprints from activities such as
+This application utilizes this API and provide a friendly UI to calculate a client's carbon footprints from activities such as
 * Vehicles
 * Shipping
 * Flights